-PROFIT DISTRIBUTION FOR THE FISCAL YEAR 2023 IMPLEMENTATION RESULTS Dividend payment in shares at a 15% ratio The Company has submitted an application to distribute dividends in shares at a rate of 15% to the State Securities Commission ("SSC").
+Profit Distribution for the Implementation Results Fiscal Year 2023 Dividend payment in shares at The Company has submitted an application to distribute a 15% ratio dividends in shares at a rate of 15% to the State Securities Commission ("SSC").
 However, SSC has not yet approved the application because the Company must complete the private issuance before issuing shares to pay dividends for the 2023 fiscal year in accordance with the order of issuances approved by the 2024 AGSM.
 The Company will distribute dividends for fiscal years 2023 and 2024 in 2025 after completing the private placement.